ATNF/askapsoft/Code/Doc/user/current/doc/recipes/combinemultiepoch.rst

 Things to change / be aware of:

 * imList is the list of images you give to linmos.
 In this example, I have given the combined, continuum subtracted images directly to the imList variable.
-* wtList is the weights images produced by imager in exactly the same fashion as mentioned above.
+* wtList is the list of weights images produced by imager specified in exactly the same fashion as imList.
 * imageName and weightsImage are the names of the output image and weight map from linmos.
 * Provided no primary beam correction has been applied use weightstate=Inherent and weighttype=Combined